-While our focus is on UK MLROs, the role of an AML compliance officer is not all that different in other jurisdictions, especially across the EU, where the risk-based approach stands at the core of a financial crime risk mitigation programme.
+While our focus is on UK Money Laundering Reporting Officers (MLROs), the role of an AML compliance officer is similar in other jurisdictions, especially across the EU, where the risk-based approach stands at the core of a financial crime risk mitigation programme.

 - What are the key responsibilities of an MLRO?